Dimitar Berbatov

 Dimitar Ivanov Berbatov (Димитър Иванов Бербатов; born 30 January 1981) is a Bulgarian former professional footballer who played as a striker.
 Known for his technique and ball control, Berbatov is regarded as one of the greatest Bulgarian players of all time.
-He captained the Bulgarian national team from 2006 to 2010 and is the nation’s top goalscorer with 48 goals, a record shared with Hristo Bonev.
+He captained the Bulgarian national team from 2006 to 2010 and is the nation's top goalscorer with 48 goals, a record shared with Hristo Bonev.

 Born in Blagoevgrad, Berbatov started out with his home-town club Pirin before joining CSKA Sofia as a 17-year-old in 1998, where he won his first career trophy, the Bulgarian Cup in 1999.
-He was signed by German Bundesliga club Bayer Leverkusen in January 2001 and played in his first Champions League final 18 months later, coming on as a substitute in the 2002 UEFA Champions League Final, which Leverkusen lost 2–1 to Real Madrid.
+He was signed by German Bundesliga club Bayer Leverkusen in January 2001 and played in his first Champions League final 18 months later, coming on as a substitute in the 2002 UEFA Champions League final, which Leverkusen lost 2–1 to Real Madrid.
+His goalscoring rate improved drastically in his final three seasons with Leverkusen, scoring 59 goals in 100 Bundesliga matches.
+He was named in the kicker Bundesliga Team of the Season in 2003–04 and 2004–05.

-After five and a half years with Leverkusen, he joined the English Premier League club Tottenham Hotspur in July 2006, spending two years at the club and winning the 2008 EFL Cup, where he scored a penalty in the final to win 2–1 over city rivals Chelsea.
+After five and a half years with Leverkusen, Berbatov joined Premier League club Tottenham Hotspur in July 2006.
+He was named in the PFA Team of the Year in his debut season and won the 2008 Football League Cup in the next season, scoring a penalty in the final to win 2–1 over city rivals Chelsea.
 In 2008, Berbatov joined Manchester United where he played in his second Champions League final in 2009, during his side's 2–0 defeat against Barcelona.
 After four seasons with United, during which time he won two Premier League titles in 2008–09 and 2010–11, as well as the Premier League Golden Boot in 2010–11, he joined Fulham in August 2012.
 He had later spells in France with Monaco, Greece with PAOK, and India with Kerala Blasters, before retiring in 2019.

 Berbatov made his debut for Bulgaria on 17 November 1999, aged 18.
 He represented Bulgaria at Euro 2004 which was the only major tournament he played at for his country, owing to the team's failure to qualify for other tournaments.
 Berbatov captained the team from 2006 until May 2010, when he announced his retirement from international football, leaving his tally for Bulgaria standing at 48 goals from 78 matches.
 He won the Bulgarian Footballer of the Year a record seven times, surpassing the number of wins by Hristo Stoichkov.